MNSO CLASS ACTION ALERT: Kessl - GuruFocus.com

 WHAT CAN I DO?

-MINISO investors may, no later than October 17, 2022, seek to be appointed as a lead plaintiff representative of the class through Kessler+Topaz+Meltzer+%26amp%3B+Check%2C+LLP or other counsel, or may choose to do nothing and remain an absent class member.
-Kessler+Topaz+Meltzer+%26amp%3B+Check%2C+LLP encourages MINISO investors who have suffered significant losses to contact the firm directly to acquire more information.
+MINISO investors may, no later than October 17, 2022, seek to be appointed as a lead plaintiff representative of the class through Kessler Topaz Meltzer & Check, LLP or other counsel, or may choose to do nothing and remain an absent class member.
+Kessler Topaz Meltzer & Check, LLP encourages MINISO investors who have suffered significant losses to contact the firm directly to acquire more information.

 WHO CAN BE A LEAD PLAINTIFF?